-As mentioned, Stanley Coren conducted clinical obedience trials with recognized pure breeds.
+As mentioned, Stanley Coren’s obedience trials only involved recognized purebred dogs.
 He contacted all the obedience trial judges from the Canadian and American Kennel Club for his research.

 According to the trials, Poodles are the second smartest dog breed.
-Similarly, Golden Retrievers are the fourth most intelligent dog breed in the world.
+On the other hand, Golden Retrievers are the fourth most intelligent dog breed in the world.

 Both dog breeds can learn a new command with just 5 repetitions or less.
-They also obey a known command on the first try with a 95% (or more) success rate.
-Making this ultra-exclusive list is no easy feat.
-Only 10 dog breeds fall into this category.
+They will also obey a known command on the first try with a 95% (or higher) success rate.

 RECOMMENDED: 31 Most Adorable Poodle Mixes

-Now that we know both the Golden Retriever and Poodle rank at the very top of the dogdom in terms of intelligence, how smart are they compare to others?
+Now that we know both the Golden Retriever and Poodle rank at the very top of the dogdom, how smart are they compared to others?

 For reference, the average dog breed – that is, with “average” intelligence, will need 25 to 40 repetitions to learn a new command.
 Compared to the Goldendoodle’s parent breeds, they need 5 to 8 times more repetitions!